vindhu-bot/AWS-Cloud-IAM-Security-Automated-Remediation-Lab-/README.md

 ## Testing the Overprivileged IAM User

-Instead if relying on just the policy configuration, I instead tested the permissions to verify what the IAM user could actually do.
+Instead of relying on just the policy configuration, I instead tested the permissions to verify what the IAM user could actually do.

 I created a disposable object named `delete-test.txt` alongside the original `test.txt`.
 This let me test destructive permissions without risking the actual test object.